Shahalom8/Shahalom8/README.md

 #### I am python and django
 ![I am python and django](https://arturssmirnovs.github.io/github-profile-readme-generator/images/banner.png)

-I made this project just for fun, it allows you to create nice and simple GitHub Readme files that you can copy/paste and use in your profile.
+We are looking for an experienced Back-end developer to join our IT team.
+You will be responsible for the server side of our web applications.
+If you have excellent programming skills and a passion for developing applications or improving existing ones, we would like to meet you.
+As a Back-end developer, you’ll work closely with our engineers to ensure system consistency and improve user experience.
+Ultimately, you should be able to develop and maintain functional and stable web applications to meet our company’s needs.

-Connect with Us
+Skills: python/Flask/django/RDBMS/Server/VUE JS / REACT / HTML / CSS/ JS

-test
+🔭 I’m currently working on mohuls soft ltd

-Skills: Python/Django/VUE JS / REACT / JS / HTML / CSS
+🌱 I’m currently learning javaScript

-- 🔭 I’m currently working on Mohuls Soft Limited
+👯 I’m looking to collaborate on github
-- 🌱 I’m currently learning 10 minute program
+💬 Ask me about web development

 [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/github.svg' alt='github' height='40'>](https://github.com/https://github.com/Shahalom8)  [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/icloud.svg' alt='website' height='40'>](https://shahalom8.github.io/)